UVic Flute Syllabus Spring term 2025

 4. Phillipe Bernold’s “Technique de L’embouchure” https://www.justflutes.com/shop/product/la-technique-dembouchure-philippe-bernold

-In addition, we will be making individually tailored recommendations, and students will be expected to purchase additional music as needed throughout the year.
+In addition, I will be making individually tailored recommendations, and students will be expected to purchase additional music as needed.
 Please note: we have an outstanding flute music collection in the main library.
-Many of the solo pieces you will be studying are available for free (!) and can be checked out from the library.
+Many of the solo pieces you will be studying are available for free (!) and can simply be checked out from the library.
 I strongly encourage you to utilise our fine library collection!

 Every undergraduate student will prepare a weekly etude, in addition to tonal study, technical work and repertoire.
 In addition, every student will perform at least four times (as a soloist or chamber musician) each term.
 These performances may take place in studio recitals, Friday music performances, Tuesday music performances, degree required solo recitals and/or masterclass performances.

-Graduate students will generally be expected to complete a greater volume of significantly more advanced repertoire more quickly.
-The predominant focus of graduate lessons will naturally be on preparing degree required recitals and professional endeavours.
-Focus will shift following completion of recitals towards professional or DMA auditions, orchestral repertoire, competitions and/or festival preparation.
+Graduate students will be expected to complete a greater volume of significantly more advanced repertoire more quickly.
+The predominant focus of graduate lessons will naturally be on preparing degree-required recitals and individual professional endeavours.
+Focus in the lessons will shift following the completion of recitals towards professional or DMA auditions, orchestral repertoire, competitions and/or festival preparation.

 Course objectives: